 The film gives the impression of having been staged as a star vehicle for Bette Midler.
 Bette Midler obtained fame back in the late 1970s with her raunchy camp-queen image and then critical acclaim as an actress in the Janis Joplin-based The Rose (1979).
 With each film in which she subsequently branched out as an actress, Midler became increasingly more mainstream in her appeal until, with films like Beaches (1988), Stella (1990), For the Boys (1991), The First Wives Club (1996) and Isn’t She Great?
 (2000), she could be a pin-up figure for conservative women in their mid-40s.

 Hocus Pocus was the second film as director for former dance choreographer Kenny Ortega.
 Ortega has since mostly worked in tv but has had other successes with the huge hit of the Disney Channel tv movie High School Musical (2006) and sequels, as well as the Michael Jackson documentary This Is It (2009).
-He later returned to genre material and Disney witches with the excruciating Descendants (2015) and Descendants 2 (2017) featuring the children of various Disney animated villains and the remake of The Rocky Horror Picture Show: Let’s Do the Time Warp Again (2016).
+He later returned to genre material and Disney witches with the excruciating Descendants (2015), Descendants 2 (2017) and Descendants 3 (2019) featuring the children of various Disney animated villains and the remake of The Rocky Horror Picture Show: Let’s Do the Time Warp Again (2016).